veltman/learninglunches/maps/README.md

 Latitude ranges from -90 (the South Pole) to 90 (the North Pole), with 0 being the equator.

-Longitude ranges from -180 (halfway around the world going west from the Prime Meridian) to 180 (halfway around the world going east from the Prime Meridian), with 0 being the prime meridian.
+Longitude ranges from -180 (halfway around the world going west from the prime meridian) to 180 (halfway around the world going east from the prime meridian), with 0 being the prime meridian.
 Yes, that means -180 and 180 are the same.

 ![Latitude/Longitude](https://raw.github.com/veltman/learninglunches/master/maps/images/latlng.png)